 Here’s one comparison: a grande caramel frappuccino contains 380 calories, 16 grams of fat (half of it saturated), and 54 grams of sugar; black coffee contains no fat, no sugar and five calories.
 Even a Coke (190 calories, 52 grams of sugar) is better for you.

 Make Smart Choices at Home

-If you enjoy brewing your own coffee at home, or you like the cost savings and convenience, there are three easy ways to boost its health benefits.
+If you enjoy brewing your own coffee at home, or if you like the cost savings and convenience home brewing provides, there are three easy ways to boost your brew’s health benefits.

 Other Tips for Keeping Your Coffee Healthy

-- Bulletproof coffee, which is black coffee with added butter and MCT oil, has become popular among keto dieters.
-It’s not a good overall health choice, though, because of its high levels of saturated fat and high cholesterol content.
+- Be wary of bulletproof coffee, which is black coffee with added butter and MCT oil and has become popular among keto dieters.
+It’s not a good overall health choice because of its high levels of saturated fat and high cholesterol content.
 Healthy is better than trendy.

-- Another recent trend has been to add nutritional supplements like plant proteins or collagen into coffee for an added energy boost.
-Nutritionists and dietitians say that’s a good way, particularly for non-breakfast eaters, to add protein to their diet – but it’s not an acceptable substitute for a balanced, healthy diet.
-In other words, the additives aren’t a magic bullet.
+- Dietitians and nutritionists say adding nutritional supplements like plant proteins or collagen into coffee can be a good way for those who don’t eat breakfast to add protein to their diet – but it’s not an acceptable substitute for a balanced, healthy diet.

 Does Coffee Have Side Effects?